revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 ------------

-29. What would you do when you didn’t understand a question?
+29.What would you do when you didn’t understand a question?

 <details markdown="1">
 <summary> Show Answer </summary>